AaronTraas/Notes/Recipes/cocktails/Daiquiri.md

 seasons:
   - spring
   - summer
+related_tag: daiquiri
 ---
 # Daiquiri

-* * *
-# Classic Daiquiri

 Clean, crisp, refreshing, but just a little bit boring.
+Sweet, balanced, and easy to like.
+Not one of my go-tos, but I'd happily drink one if served.
 ## Ingredients:

-- 2 oz whit rum (I like Plantaray 3-Star)
+- 2 oz white rum (I like Plantaray 3-Star)
 - 1 oz fresh lime juice
 - ¾ oz simple syrup